sebriverso/sebriverso.github.io/README.md

 The F1 score ranges from 0 to 1, where 1 indicates perfect precision and recall.
 A high F1 score indicates that the model is able to achieve high precision and recall simultaneously, meaning that it can effectively identify true positive instances while minimizing false positives and false negatives.
 False positives (predicting a possible delay when there isn’t one), aren’t necessarily dangerous in our model since it is better to be on the cautious side, but we definitely want to minimize false negatives (predicting no delay when there is one) since if our model were to be used as a recommender to ATC, then people’s safety would be at stake.

 In this study, we aimed to develop models that accurately predict weather delays for aircraft with a high degree of precision and recall.
 To achieve this, we set target numbers for the evaluation metrics used in this study.
-The target numbers were an accuracy score of at least 80%, a validation loss of less than 0.5, and an F1 score of at least 0.7.
+The target numbers were an accuracy score of at least 80%, and an F1 score of at least 0.7.
 These target numbers were chosen based on previous research and domain expertise, as well as considering the consequences of false positives and false negatives in the context of flight delays.
 We aimed to develop models that can achieve high accuracy, minimize validation loss, and have a high F1 score, thus providing a reliable tool for airlines and passengers to plan their travel effectively.

 # Models